Improving Animal Production and Welfare

 Identification of the cellular and molecular mechanisms responsible for bone and cartilage growth, development and mineralisation in health and disease.

-I manage and improve populations using data science, genetics, and breeding.
+I lead HighlanderLab that manages and improves populations using data science, genetics, and breeding.

 (i) methods for genetics and breeding,